 The Pediatric Pain Rehabilitation Program at Kennedy Krieger offers a treatment approach with novel and emerging treatment modalities that focus on narcotic-free pain management for children and adolescents.
 Treatment integrates medical, physical and cognitive behavioral approaches to managing chronic pain.
 Most patients referred to the program are seen in our outpatient clinic for an initial evaluation by an experienced, interdisciplinary team that includes a pain medicine specialist, a physical therapist, a psychiatrist, a cognitive behavioral therapist, a pain clinic nurse and a clinic coordinator.
 The team then develops a treatment plan that targets the patient’s individual needs and specifies the most appropriate treatment approach, which could include outpatient, day hospital or, for some individuals, inpatient care at either Kennedy Krieger or another appropriate inpatient setting.
 Some patients may be referred for additional evaluation by specialists in neurology, genetics, gastroenterology, psychiatry, or physical medicine and rehabilitation.

-If outpatient treatment is recommended by the team, we will use a variety of treatment options focused on restoring function through medical rehabilitation, physical therapy, cognitive behavioral therapy, coping strategies and, when indicated, interventional pain procedures performed under sedation.
+If outpatient treatment is recommended by the team, we will use a variety of treatment options focused on restoring function through medical rehabilitation, physical therapy, cognitive behavioral therapy and coping strategies.
 Individuals may be referred for additional outpatient services at Kennedy Krieger.
 Family participation is encouraged to ensure successful, long-term outcomes.

 Day Hospital Care